mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ```
 ## Modifying the Templates

 You can modify the ARM templates directly by following the ARM json syntax.
-By and large, there should be no need to modify the ARM templates other than the _azuredeploy.parameters.json_ file, except when you wish to modify values hardcoded as variables in azuedeploy.json or individual resource templates.
+By and large, there should be no need to modify the ARM templates other than the _azuredeploy.parameters.json_ file, except when you wish to

++ Modify values hardcoded as variables in _azuredeploy.json_ or individual resource templates.
 For example, if you wish to change the Redis Cache configuration to enable non-SSL ports or change the default cache values, you can navigate to the azuredelploy.json template and modify the following parameters.

-Some values are hardcoded as variables in order to prevent the end user from modifying those values to meet NIST 800-66 security controls and in other cases, such as the redis cache values, because they are widely accepted defaults.
++ Some values are hardcoded as variables in order to prevent the end user from modifying those values to meet NIST 800-66 security controls and in other cases, such as the redis cache _max_ values, because they are widely accepted defaults.

+**Please note that, chaning any security related hard-coded variables will break the NIST 800-66 secure baseline compliance assurance provided in the [NIST 800-66 Security Compliance Matrix](#nist-800-66-securityicompliance-matrix) section**

 ``` Json
     "enableNonSSLPort": false,